What is Report and Support?

 How secure is the data and information sent through the system?

 Data held on Report and Support is GDPR compliant and further information about how data is collected and stored is outlined in the Privacy Notice.
 The security of the system has been reviewed and approved by the developer, the licensor (Culture Shift Communications Ltd), and by the University of Reading.
+Culture Shift Ltd (the licensor of the platform) provide technical support and work under our explicit instructions as our Data Processor.
+Information within the system is encrypted.

 How long is data stored on the system?